 Star power alone cannot save a hotel.
 As chains such as Pick and Hilton bought up hotels, the Book-Cadillac was sold to the Sheraton chain in 1951 for $6 million ($47.4 million today) and renamed the Sheraton Cadillac, stripping the Book brothers’ name off their masterpiece.
 The sale would prove tragic, as the stately hotel went through a number of modernizations, from furniture to paint schemes to the grand marble staircase being ripped out, cemented over and replaced with an escalator.
 Only the ballrooms were spared.
 Many of the exquisite lounges and sitting rooms were turned into convention and meeting spaces.

-Following the 1967 Detroit riot, the city started bleeding tourism, people and businesses.
+Following the racial unrest of 1967, the city started bleeding tourism, people and businesses.
 Cheap, generic motels started drawing more and more visitors, and one by one, Detroit's grand hotels started to fold.
 The Fort Shelby Hotel, the Statler Hotel and the Hotel Tuller all were shuttered.
 (The Cadillac would later wind up with some of the Statler Hotel's grand chandeliers and other pieces.)
 It was this era of the Book-Cadillac that is seen in the 1974 cult flick “Detroit 9000.”

 With no end in sight for the declining business, Sheraton decided in 1975 that it was time to pull out and sold the Book-Cadillac to Herbert Weissberg, who redubbed it yet again, this time to the Detroit-Cadillac.
 Weissberg attempted to reverse the Cadillac's fortunes by bringing back the hotel's glory days and original splendor.
 He failed and soon lost the landmark to foreclosure and the Radisson chain.